 HOW TO SEARCH

-If you’re looking for a particular bike, just perform an old-fashioned word search: Hit Control F (or Command F if you’re on an Apple Mac), type in your chosen manufacturer or model, and hit Return to advance through the listings.
-Or you can just browse, of course; it won’t take long, it’s more fun, and you might fall in love with something unexpected.
+If you’re looking for a particular bike, use an old-fashioned word search: Hit Control F, type in your chosen manufacturer or model, and hit Return to advance through the listings.
+Or you can just browse; it’s more fun, and you might fall in love with something unexpected.